Gdalik/audiocomplib/README.md

 ## Features

-- **Audio Compressor**: Applies dynamic range compression to audio signals, with flexible control over threshold, ratio, attack, release, and knee width.
+- **Audio Compressor**: Applies dynamic range compression to audio signals, with flexible control over threshold, ratio, attack, release, knee width and make-up gain.
 - **Peak Limiter**: Applies peak limiting to audio signals, aiming to prevent the signal from exceeding a specified threshold while preserving dynamics as much as possible.
 Adjustable attack and release times.

 ## Requirements